-3.Student access to technology: There were 20 LEAS using RLIS funding for technology with 18 reporting teacher training in technology.
+3. Student access to technology: There were 20 LEAS using RLIS funding for technology with 18 reporting teacher training in technology during 2015-2016.
+For 2016-2017 there were approximately 30 LEAs using RLIS funding to technology integration.

-4.Students graduating from high school of those LEAs using RLIS funds to support that initiative: 4 LEAS reported increased graduation rates from 5-10% increase.
+4. Students graduating from high school of those LEAs using RLIS funds to support that initiative: 4 LEAS reported increased graduation rates from 5-10% increase during 2015-2016.
+There was no increase for 2016-2017.
+There were 4 LEAS that used RLIS funds to support the initiative for 2016-2017 that reported an increased graduation rate from 15-10%.